shipshapecode/tether/docs/intro.md

 Tether
 ======

-Tether is a javascript library for efficiently making an absolutely positioned element stay next to another element on the page.
+Tether is a JavaScript library for efficiently making an absolutely positioned element stay next to another element on the page.
 For example, you might want a tooltip or dialog to open, and remain, next to the relevant item on the page.